 Children enter the Senior School at the age of 11 and follow courses based on the National Curriculum which lead to G.C.S.E. examinations in the following traditional 8 subjects as well as BTEC in IT:

 - English Language

-Non-examination subjects include Art until Year 10, RE, PSHEE, Citizenship and Music.
+Non-examination subjects include Art (until Year 10), RE, PSHEE, Citizenship and Music.

-Assessment & Reporting in the Senior School
+Assessment and Reporting in the Senior School

 Pupils’ work is marked and assessed on a regular basis.
 Examinations for Years 7, 8 and 9 take place in the Summer Term.
 Years 10 and 11 have exams twice a year.

 There are four opportunities for formal contact with parents: two Parents’ Evenings and two reports, one of which is an interim report in the Autumn Term for Years 7 – 9.
 Parents can contact the Head or their child’s class teacher at any time if they have any concerns as we like to have an open-door policy at all times.